 5. The Trash section.

-Upon launching Phone Cleaner for the first time on your iPhone, the application will ask for access to your Photos.
-Tap OK.
+Upon launching Phone Cleaner for Media Files for the first time on your iPhone, the application will ask for access to your Photos.
+Tap Grant Access and confirm.

 If for some reason you selected “Don’t Allow,” you can grant access at system settings.